austinxduong/DNS-automation-lookup-tool/README.md

-* to make your life easier, to those who "get it"
+* to make your life easier, free to all

 ``` diff